shainadeguzman/shainadeguzman/README.md

 ## Hello!
 I'm Shaina welcome to my Github Profile

-I'm passionate in buildig websites and web applications, i also love seeing designs and bring them to life.
+I love building the user interface of websites and web applications, i also love seeing designs and bring them to life.

 # This is my skills
 - HTML